 Today is the Feast of the Presentation of Mary.
 If you are a Christian, you accept the existence of Mary, the mother of our Lord.
 After all, without her there would be no Christ and no Christian Faithful.
 While some view Christianity as dominated by men, it began with a woman.

-Continue reading “Presentation of Mary in Three Courses”Category: Catholic Faith
+Continue reading “Presentation of Mary in Three Courses”Blessed Be This Day

 Today is All Saints’ Day, also known as All Hallows’ Day (thus explaining why October 31 is Halloween – or All Hallows’ Eve).
 In Western Christianity, this Holy Day is celebrated by the Catholic Church as well as a number of Protestant Churches.
 November 1 is also the day before All Souls’ Day, more closely associated with Eastern Orthodox, Eastern Catholics and Byzantine Lutheran churches.
 Roman Catholics observed both.